 The Making a Statement (MAST) Study

-Our MAST study investigated the day-to-day experiences of teaching and support for pupils with a Statement of SEN. The findings raise important points for school leaders, SENCos, teachers, educational psychologists and parents to consider in light of the new reforms to SEN in England.
+Our MAST study investigated the day-to-day experiences of teaching and support for pupils with a Statement of SEN in primary schools.
+The findings raise important points for school leaders, SENCos, teachers, educational psychologists and parents to consider in light of the new reforms to SEN in England.